Honda Odyssey (international): Third generation (RB1/2; 2003)

+Safety

 Fourth generation (RB3/4; 2008)

 Sales of the fourth-generation Odyssey in the Japanese market began on 17 October 2008, and it was initially available in M, L, Li and Absolute grade levels.
-The engine and transmission has fundamentally remained the same as the third generation, adding more power and better fuel economy.
+The engine and transmission has fundamentally remained the same as the third-generation, adding more power and better fuel economy.
 It is equipped with a 2.4-litre engine and CVT with a torque converter for the FWD, and 5-speed automatic transmission for 4WD and high-output 206 hp Absolute grade.

 Two engines are offered in Japan: one with 173 PS output (i-VTEC is only for intake camshaft) and the other one with 206 PS output in Absolute grade (i-VTEC is for both camshafts).
 On 3 September 2009, the M Fine Spirit grade has been added, positioned below the M grade.
 At the same time, the Aero Package is also available for M Fine Spirit and M grades with the same bumper as the Absolute grade.
 The Odyssey received a facelift with a redesigned grille on 6 October 2011.
 The M Fine Spirit grade was replaced by the M-S grade, and the L grade was discontinued.
 On 5 July 2012, the MX grade was added and is also available with the Aero Package.
 The MX grade is positioned above the M grade and below the Li grade.

 One of the biggest changes to this generation of Odyssey was the inclusion of electronic stability control and standard curtain airbags on all grades.

 In many markets outside Japan such as Australia and Indonesia, the Odyssey is also equipped with a 5-speed automatic transmission.

 In Australia, the Odyssey was the best-selling people mover among private buyers.